Siedlce: Jewish history

-Until the Second World War, like many other cities in Europe, Siedlce had a significant Jewish population.
+Until the Holocaust, like many other cities in Europe, Siedlce had a significant Jewish population.
 At some times, indeed, Jews were the majority of its population.
 The presence of Jews at Siedlce is attested from the mid-16th century – inn keepers, merchants and artisans.
 A Jewish hospital existed in the town since the early 18th century.
 In 1794, a Beit Midrash (study hall) was founded in the town and 1798 the Jewish cemetery was extended, testifying to the increase of the community.
 These changes coincided with the town coming under Austrian rule with the Third Partition of Poland.
 Austrian rule lasted until 1809.
 It was passed to Russian rule in 1815 formally (in 1813 de facto), that lasted for over a hundred years.
-Until 1819 the Jewish community of Warsaw, 90 km to the west, was formally subject to the authority of the Siedlce rabbis.
+Until 1819, the Jewish community of Warsaw, 90 km to the west, was formally subject to the authority of the Siedlce rabbis.

 As a result of Russian discriminatory policies for much of the 19th century – a time when the town's population steadily increased – Jews were the majority of Siedlce's population: 3,727 (71.5%) in 1839; 4,359 (65%) in 1841; 5,153 (67.5%) in 1858; 8,156 (64%) in 1878.
 Later on, the percentage of Jews decreased due to non-Jewish migration: according to the Russian census of 1897, out of the total population of 23,700, Jews constituted 11,400 (so around 48% percent).
 The first Polish census, in 1921, recorded 14,685 Jews living in Siedlce.
 Their number remained steady in the interwar period, and in 1939, on the eve of the Second World War, there were some 15,000 Jews living in the town.

 In the late 19th and early 20th centuries, secular political and cultural activity was evident among Jews in Siedlce, similar to other parts of Central and Eastern Europe.
-In 1900 the Bund started activity in the town, as did the Zionist movement, and many of the town's Jews were adherents of the Polish Socialist Party.
+In 1900, the Bund started activity in the town, as did the Zionist movement, and many of the town's Jews were adherents of the Polish Socialist Party.
 Between 1911 and 1939, two Yiddish weeklies were published in the town, and a Jewish high school was founded during the First World War.

 In the last decades of Tsarist rule, many Siedlce activists (both Polish and Jewish) took part in the 1905 Revolution.
 After a series of attacks on Russians in all of Poland on Bloody Wednesday (15 August 1906) the Russian authorities organized a pogrom in Siedlce in reprisal on 8–10 September 1906, in which 26 Jews perished.
 In the wake of the First World War the town was affected by the Polish-Soviet War, being occupied by the Red Army in 1920 and taken over by the Polish Army in 1921.